Skip to main content

 A screenshot of the Microsoft Word ribbon with the Insert tab and the Signature Line option highlighted.

-3. A Signature Setup pop-up box appears.
-Enter your information in the text fields and click OK.
+3. A Signature Setup pop-up box will appear.
+Enter your information in the text fields, optionally select if you would like to allow the signer to add comments and click OK.

 A screenshot of the Microsoft Word Signature Setup box.